gl-inet/docs3.x/docs/tutorials/wireguard_server.md

 ## WireGuard App Support

-You can also use WireGuard App on other devices with various OS
+You can also use WireGuard App on other devices with various OS.

-- Please refer to WireGuard Official Website： <https://www.wireguard.com/install/>
+- Please refer to WireGuard Official Website: [https://www.wireguard.com/install](https://www.wireguard.com/install){target="_blank}

 ## Visit Client’s LAN Subnet